chungquantin/chungquantin/README.md

 - I am a co-founder of [Amazely](https://amazely.co) - the AI marketing assistant for small businesses, we are on the way to reducing the marketing costs of business owners through technology.
 - I am building a community for Web3.0 builders on Polkadot - [OpenGuild](https://openguild.wtf)
 - I am a former lead engineer, and co-founder of [Snowflake Network](https://snowflake.so) - a multi-signature wallet and on-chain automated scheduling solution.
-- I am an indie hacker who built multiple products [TabHub](https://tabhub.io)
+- I am an indie hacker who built multiple products [TabHub](https://tabhub.io) (stopped)
-- I write blogs about my personal life and programming journey at [Tin Chung's blog](https://goccuachung.com) (ex Góc Của chung)
+- I tweet about my personal life and programming journey at [Tin Chung's X](https://x.com/chungquantin)

 <div align="center">